Haw River: Natural history

-The Haw River is home to many examples of local wildlife, including blue heron, beaver, deer, otter, bluegill bream, and these are only a few of the wild animals living at the Haw River.
+The Haw River is home to local wildlife including blue heron, beaver, deer, otter, bluegill bream.

 History

-The river played a major role in the life of Native Americans in the area, including the Sissipahau Indians, and in the development of the communities that were built on the river.
+The river played a major role in the life of Native Americans in the area, including the Sissipahau Indians and in the development of the communities which were built on the river.
 The river was first dammed in Saxapahaw in the 1850s and used for textile mills through the 19th and 20th centuries, and was a major factor in helping Alamance County to rebuild its local economy following the devastation of the American Civil War.
 Alamance Plaids, a popular textile during the 1800s, were developed near the present-day community of Glencoe.

 During the 20th century, the river became heavily polluted by chemicals used in the production of textiles.
 The decline of industry in the United States in the late 20th century has reduced pollution in the Haw River.
 However, the Haw is still in danger of pollution from suburban nutrient runoff and sediment.
 Efforts are underway to improve the ecology of the Haw River, but there is disagreement between various environmental groups, local governments, and economic interests as to how to proceed.
 Recently, the newly revised Jordan Lake Rules have improved regulatory issues which affect future pollution.
 Most sections of the Haw are clean by reports from the state Water Quality Section, securing it as a recreational and water supply asset.

 Since the installation of the new, combined Durham Wastewater Treatment Plant (WWTP), Jordan Lake water tests clean as a water source, save one portion, the upper pool of the New Hope Creek.
 Occasionally, in the shallow, small upper pool, water from the WWTP raises nutrient levels above allowed limits.
 When normal flow is returned, they are safely diluted.
-Lower pools are not effected.
+Lower pools are not affected.
 Local and state governments cooperate and are often proactive in pollution prevention.